Flavoured Lattice Schwinger Model with Chiral Anomaly: Topological Insulator Embedding

+This section develops a geometric realisation of the flavoured lattice Schwinger model and of the chiral anomaly derived in Sec.~\ref{sec:chiral anomaly}.
+Subsec.~\ref{sec:TI-realisation} embeds the flavoured fermions in a $(2{+}1)$D topological insulator and derives the helical edge spectrum; Subsec.~\ref{sec:gauged-TI} gauges this embedding in a uniform background electric field and shows that the factor of $2$ in the lattice anomaly equation~\eqref{eq:lattice-anomaly} is realised geometrically as one quantum of Schwinger anomaly per edge.

-\section{Realisation as a Topological Insulator}
+\subsection{Realisation as a topological insulator}

-In this section, we discuss a physical realisation of the emergent $\mathbb{Z}_{2}$ symmetry appearing in the continuum limit of the flavoured fermions.
+In this subsection, we discuss a physical realisation of the emergent $\mathbb{Z}_{2}$ symmetry appearing in the continuum limit of the flavoured fermions.
 We embed the $1+1$-dimensional flavoured fermion theory into a $2+1$-dimensional bulk modelled as a quantum spin Hall topological insulator in ribbon geometry, drawing inspiration from the domain wall fermion approach to chiral symmetry on the lattice.
-We show that the two $\mathbb{Z}_{2}$ flavours are naturally realised as helical edge states localised on opposite boundaries of the ribbon, providing a physical mechanism that spatially separates fermions of different flavour and thereby resolves the tension identified at the end of the previous section.\\
+We show that the two $\mathbb{Z}_{2}$ flavours are naturally realised as helical edge states localised on opposite boundaries of the ribbon, providing a physical mechanism that spatially separates fermions of different flavour and thereby resolves the tension identified at the end of Sec.~\ref{sec:flavoured-fermions}.\\

-\paragraph*{Domain wall fermions} We draw some inspiration from another solution of FD, that is called ''domain wall fermions'' (DWFs) \cite{Kaplan:1992bt,Shamir:1993zy}.
+\paragraph*{Domain wall fermions.} We draw some inspiration from another solution of FD, that is called ''domain wall fermions'' (DWFs) \cite{Kaplan:1992bt,Shamir:1993zy}.
 In this particular solution, they embed the $4$D theory into a $5$D bulk.
 For $ s$ being the coordinate of the fifth dimension and $ 2 l_{5}$ being the length, they consider a $s$ dependent mass term $M(s)$ that satisfies $\lim_{s \to \pm\infty} M(s) = \pm M_0$.
 The bulk-boundary correspondence dictates that the topological index of the $5$D Dirac operator, arising from the transition of the bulk mass, requires the existence of zero mode solutions to the Dirac equation.
 These modes are exponentially localized at the 4D boundaries (the domain walls).
 By physically separating the chiral flavours along the fifth dimension, the $U(1)_A$ symmetry is recovered in the $l_5 \to \infty$ limit, as the overlap between the left-handed mode at $s=- l_5$ and the right-handed mode at $s=l_5$ vanishes, allowing for a lattice realization of chiral fermions that satisfies the Ginsparg-Wilson relation.
 They avoid the Nielsen-Ninomiya theorem by explicitly breaking the chiral symmetry on the bulk theory and recovering it on the boundary as $ l_{5} \to \infty$.\\